NEMSLinux/nems-docs/docs/basic/checkesxi.rst

 the plugin in verbose mode to have a list of all CIM elements.
 Here's an example how to ignore several elements:

+..
+Code-block:: console

    ./check_esxi_hardware.py -H myesxi -U root -P mypass -V dell -i "IPMI SEL","Power Supply 2 Status 0: Failure status","System Board 1 Riser Config Err 0: Config Error"

 —

 **Q:** I have the following warning showing up but my server shows all sensors green:

+..
+Code-block:: console

    WARNING : System Board 1 Riser Config Err 0: Connected - Server: Dell
    Inc. PowerEdge R620 s/n: xxxxxxx System BIOS: 1.1.2 2012-03-08

 **A:** It seems that all Dell PowerEdge x620 servers are affected, it looks like a BMC firmware bug to me.
 A workaround for this bugger is in